Pius-mwangi/CODE-CHALLANGE-1/README.md

 # CODE-CHALLANGE-1
 # Grade Calculation Program

+## Description

-This is a simple JavaScript program that calculates grades based on the marks provided.
+The Grade Calculation Program is a simple JavaScript program that calculates grades based on the marks provided.
+It follows a specific set of rules to determine the corresponding grade for a given set of marks.

-## Usage
+# Project Setup

+To use the Grade Calculation Program, follow these steps:

-1. Open the program in a JavaScript-enabled environment (e.g., a web browser console).
+A. Open the program in a JavaScript-enabled environment (e.g., a web browser console).
-2. When prompted, enter your marks.
+B. When prompted, enter your marks.
-3. The program will calculate and display your corresponding grade.
+C. The program will calculate and display your corresponding grade.

-## How It Works

-The program takes the input marks and applies a set of rules to determine the grade.
-Here's a brief overview of the grading criteria:

-- Marks above 80: Grade A
-- Marks between 60 and 79 : Grade B
-- Marks between 50 and 59 : Grade C
-- Marks between 40 and 49 : Grade D
-- Marks 39 or below: Grade E

-Note: The program assumes the input marks are numeric.

-## Example

-Suppose you input marks as 75.
-The program will output the following:THIS IS YOUR GRADE B
+# Author

+ThE FOLLOWIING PROGRAM was Created by Pius Mwangi

+# license
+THE PROGRAM IS A GITHUB PROJECT AND THE github.com LICENSE.